wamp-proto/wamp-proto/spec/basic.md

 ### Predefined URIs

-WAMP predefines the following URIs.
+WAMP predefines the following URIs in the *basic profile*.

 #### Predefined Errors

-*Peer* is not authorized to access the given resource.
-This might be triggered by a session trying to join a realm, a publish, subscribe, register or call.

-	wamp.error.not_authorized

-*Peer* fails authorization (due to incorrect credentials or some other cause).

-	wamp.error.authorization_failed
+**Interactions**

-*Peer* provided incorrect URI for any URI-based attribute of WAMP message, such as realm, topic or procedure
+*Peer* provided an incorrect URI for any URI-based attribute of WAMP message, such as realm, topic or procedure

 	wamp.error.invalid_uri

-*Peer* wanted to join a non-existing realm (and the *Router* did not allow to auto-create the realm).

-	wamp.error.no_such_realm

-*Peer* provided incorrect role(s) during handshake

-	wamp.error.no_such_role

-*Router* do not allow disclosing ID of caller/publisher

-	wamp.error.disclose_me.not_allowed
+A *Dealer* could not perform a call, since no procedure is currently registered under the given URI.

+	wamp.error.no_such_procedure

+A procedure could not be registered, since a procedure with the given URI is already registered.

+	wamp.error.procedure_already_exists

+A *Dealer* could not perform an unregister, since the given registration is not active.

+	wamp.error.no_such_registration

+A *Broker* could not perform an unsubscribe, since the given subscription is not active.

+	wamp.error.no_such_subscription

+A call failed, since the given argument types or values are not acceptable to the called procedure - in which case the *Callee* may throw this error.
+Or a Router performing *payload validation* checked the payload (`args` / `kwargs`) of a call, call result, call error or publish, and the payload did not conform - in which case the *Router* may throw this error.

+	wamp.error.invalid_argument

+**Session Close**

 The *Peer* is shutting down completely - used as a `GOODBYE` (or `ABORT`) reason.